 Excellent description of Orilla Verde and Pilar sections representing the two segments of this reach at SouthwestPaddler.com.

 Logistics: The standard take-out is at County Line River Access (the Taos County and Rio Arriba County border) at Hwy 68 mile 24.0.
-An intermediate put-in access is available at Quartzite at Hwy 68 mile 28.2 for a short run.
-For the full run continue upstream to Pilar and at Hwy 68 mile 28.8 turn on to Hwy 570 that continues up river left.
+An intermediate access, that divides the Orilla Verde and Racecourse segments, is available at Quartzite at NM 68 mile 28.2 for a short run.
+For the full run continue upstream to Pilar and at NM 68 mile 28.8 turn on to NM 570 that continues up river left.
 You will enter the Rio Grande del Norte National Monument and find several BLM Campgrounds that include Rio Bravo, Arroyo Hondo, Lone Juniper, and Petaca.
-At mile 6.0 on Hwy 570 you will reach the Taos Junction Bridge.
+At mile 6.0 on NM 570 you will reach the Taos Junction Bridge.
 River access on the downstream river left side of the bridge and camping on river right.

 Other runs in the area:

 Ute Mountain (Class II),Razors (Class III/IV),Upper Box (Class V/V+),Lower Box (Class III/IV),Pilar (Class III/IV),Otowi Bridge (Class III),Red River (Class IV),Rio Pueblo (Class V+), andRio Embudo (Class V+).

 Excepting some busy summer days, two large beaches usually allow for ample room to launch.
 A moderately sized parking lot is available, as well as porta-potties, a picnic table, and two changing areas.
 Quartzite is not far from the Rio Grande Gorge Visitors Center just up the road towards Taos.